 We recommend laying lengthways because boards move less along their length than across their width.
-In narrow areas, such as halls, it is particularly important that the boards lie flat against the subfloor and must be installed lengthways.
+In narrow areas, such as halls, it is particularly important that the boards lie flat against the subfloor.

 Laying diagonally is more time-consuming but can be very eye-catching.